We’re so excited for your engagement session!

 Makeup and Photoshop can correct minor skin issues but they are not magic!

 If you don’t wear a lot of makeup every day, don’t feel like you need to layer it on.
-Maybelline Age Rewind concealer is my personal favorite for a natural looking concealer with great coverage.
+Click here for more information on my favorite makeup for your engagement session.

-Please feel free to reach out to me ahead of time with any questions or planning ideas!
+Please feel free to contact me ahead of time with any questions or planning ideas!

 Do you have any specific shots that are “must haves” for you?